rcn-ee/tidl-api/docs/source/using_api.rst

             if (ReadFrame(*eo, frame_idx, configuration, input_data_file))
                 eo->ProcessFrameStartAsync();
         }

+Section :ref:`using-tidl-api` contains details on using the APIs.
+The APIs themselves are documented in section :ref:`api-documentation`.

+Sometimes it is beneficial to partition a network and run different parts on different cores because some types of layers could run faster on EVEs while other types could run faster on DSPs.
+TIDL APIs provide the flexibility to run partitioned network across EVEs and DSPs.
+Refer the :ref:`ssd-example` example for details.

 For a complete example of using the API, refer any of the examples available at ``/usr/share/ti/tidl/examples`` on the EVM file system.